-Phil Collins, the Turner Prize-nominated British artist behind Ceremony at MIF17, has invited Astrid Proll to Interdependence.
+Phil Collins, the Turner Prize-nominated British artist behind Ceremony at MIF17, invited Astrid Proll to Interdependence.
 An early member of the Baader-Meinhof Group, Proll became a picture editor influential in the careers of Wolfgang Tillmans and Martin Parr, and is one of Collins’ heroes.
-The pair will look back at the radical art and politics of the 1970s, and ask what it means to be radical today.
+The pair looked back at the radical art and politics of the 1970s, asking what it means to be radical today.

-Yael Bartana and the creative team behind MIF17’s What if Women Ruled the World?, which asks ordinary women to answer some of today’s greatest challenges, discuss their redefinition of contemporary heroism.
+Yael Bartana and the creative team behind MIF17’s What if Women Ruled the World?, which asked ordinary women to answer some of today’s greatest challenges, discussed their redefinition of contemporary heroism.
 Bartana is an acclaimed Israeli-born artist whose work explores identity and the politics of memory.

 FutureEverything want you to help us play a small but vital role in building the presence of women on Wikipedia – less than 10% of Wikipedia contributors identify as female, leading to a significant gender gap in the website’s content on women.
-Through a call-out on social media, we’ll choose one woman from Manchester to add to Wikipedia, and we’ll need help finding stories, pictures, news articles and journals to build an online profile from which countless others can benefit in years to come.
+Through a call-out on social media, we’re choosing one woman from Manchester to add to Wikipedia, and we need help finding stories, pictures, news articles and journals to build an online profile from which countless others can benefit in years to come.

-We Need to Talk About Heroes is part of Interdependence: We Need to Talk, six themed sessions of provocative conversation and new ideas staged every Saturday during MIF17.
+We Need to Talk About Heroes was part of Interdependence: We Need to Talk, six themed sessions of provocative conversation and new ideas staged every Saturday during MIF17.